ReichtumQian/Notes-Math/Control/concept-stability-linear-system.md

 }
 </style>

-# Introduction to Control Theory
+# Concept and Stability of Linear Systems

 Speaker: Yixiao Qian